quicwg/base-drafts/draft-ietf-quic-transport.md

 data is being discarded on receipt at application request.
 This signals a peer to abruptly terminate transmission on a stream.

-Receipt of a STOP_SENDING frame is invalid for a locally-initiated stream which does not exist or is in the "Ready" state (see {{stream-send-states}}).
+Receipt of a STOP_SENDING frame is invalid for a locally-initiated stream that has not yet been created or is in the "Ready" state (see {{stream-send-states}}).
 Receiving a STOP_SENDING frame for a locally-initiated send stream that is "Ready" or non-existent MUST be treated as a connection error of type PROTOCOL_VIOLATION.
 An endpoint that receives a STOP_SENDING frame for a